naveeez10/micronaut-projects/micronaut-api/Docs.md

 ### Prerequisites

 - JDK 11 or later
-- Gradle 6.0 or later (optional if using Gradle wrapper)
+- Gradle 7.4 or later
 - Docker (for containerization)

 ### Setup Instructions